Algeria accepts last-resort Mali intervention: sources

 However, after weeks of diplomatic cajoling led by former colonial power France, Algiers has now reluctantly agreed that foreign troops will be needed to eradicate the Islamist threat.
 It continues to rule out any direct support to the mission.

-“At the end of the day, we won’t oppose a military intervention in Mali as long as foreign troops are not stationed on our soil,” said an Algerian source informed about discussions on Mali.
+“At the end of the day, we won’t oppose a military intervention in Mali as long as foreign troops are not stationed on our soil,” an Algerian source informed about discussions on Mali said.

 With six hostages held by the Islamists and fearful of an attack on home soil, France is eager for swift action.